List of UK top-ten singles in 1975: Songs from films

 The only modern song from a film to enter the top 10 in 1975 was "Sky High" (from The Man from Hong Kong).
 'The Trail of The Lonesome Pine' by Laurel and Hardy was from the 1937 film 'Way Out west'.

 Best-selling singles

 The Bay City Rollers had the best-selling single of the year with "Bye Bye Baby".
 The single spent ten weeks in the top 10 (including six weeks at number one) and was certified gold by the BPI.
 "Sailing" by Rod Stewart came in second place.
-The Stylistics' "Can't Give You Anything (But My Love)", "Whispering Grass" from Windsor Davies & Don Estelle and "Stand by Your Man" by Tammy Wynette made up the top five.
+The Stylistics' "Can't Give You Anything (But My Love)", "Whispering Grass" from Windsor Davies and Don Estelle and "Stand by Your Man" by Tammy Wynette made up the top five.
 Singles by The Bay City Rollers ("Give a Little Love"), David Essex, Roger Whittaker, Art Garfunkel and Johnny Nash were also in the top ten best-selling singles of the year.